thorchain/docs/thornodes/alerting.md

 * Telegram **THORNode Announcements** [https://t.me/thornode_ann](https://t.me/thornode_ann)
 * Discord **THORChain Community Devs** [https://discord.gg/kvZhpEtHAw](https://discord.gg/kvZhpEtHAw)

+{% hint style="info" %}
+Be sure to use a pseudonym in order to prevent doxxing yourself.
+Node operators should remain anonymous for the health of the network and your personal/node security.
+{% endhint %}

 ## thornode-telegram-bot ⚡🤖

 A telegram bot to monitor the status of THORNodes.